-Use this guide to plant year-round
+Use this guide to grow pollinator friendly plants all year-round

 You may not have the same passion for bees as the authors.
 (The book even includes a section on becoming, “a bee activist.”)
-However, whatever your level of comfort with bees or expertise with gardening for that matter, you will find this book to be a useful gardening manual.
+However, whatever your level of comfort with bees, or expertise with gardening for that matter, you will find this book to be a useful gardening manual.